How Easy is it to Get Out of Running Shape?

-- Structural fitness is the ability of your body to withstand the impact of running.
+- Structural fitness is your body’s ability to withstand the impact of running.
 (Why you can’t go from not running to running 10 miles all of the time without an injury…)

-Both are equally as important for getting into running shape, but are both different.
+Both are equally important for getting into running shape but are both different.

 Getting Out of Running Shape with Aerobic Fitness:

-For most runners, it takes between 1-2 weeks of full rest (doing zero things) to lose aerobic fitness and get out of running shape.
+It takes between 1-2 weeks of full rest (doing zero things) to lose aerobic fitness and get out of running shape for most runners.
 Doing any cardio, whether it’s biking, elliptical, swimming…whatever will keep your aerobic fitness going.
-For some, it’s 14 days and for others doing some cardio, it’s 21 days.
+For some, it’s 14 days, and for others doing some cardio, it’s 21 days.